ericbalawejder/ericbalawejder.github.io/projects.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I enjoy learning about cryptography and it's applications.
 This is an exploration of the Java Security API with basic implementations.
 I like end to end encryption and privacy tools.
 The government doesn’t have to destroy the entire Bill of Rights because they have private industry do it for them.
+I'm currently exploring [libsignal](https://github.com/signalapp/libsignal-protocol-java) and working on a messaging application for fun.
 <br>
 <br>
 <p align="center"><a href="https://adventofcode.com/">Advent of Code</a></p>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Advent of Code is enjoyable because each exercise is presented as a story that requires comprehension of what needs to be found before attempting to solve.
 It also involves importing data from a file with varying amounts of preprocessing.
-The community is great on Reddit, Twitter and most Slack channels as well.
-I enjoy learning new ways to solve problems and write my [though process](https://github.com/ericbalawejder/advent-of-code) throughout.
+The community is great on [Reddit](https://www.reddit.com/r/adventofcode/), Twitter and most Slack channels as well.
+I enjoy learning new ways to solve problems while exploring advanced language features.
+I write my [though process](https://github.com/ericbalawejder/advent-of-code) throughout.